 Many goat owners breed their almost-yearlings.
 A friend told me she does this so that the doe will kid for the first time while her bones are still soft, and I see the wisdom in that.

 Several years ago we had an "oops" breeding.
-One morning when I went out to feed I found a tiny infant goat when I wasn't expecting any.
+One morning when I went out to feed I found a tiny newborn goat when I wasn't expecting any.
 I had to check everyone's tail end and discovered that Lavender, barely a year old, had kidded.

 How long can you milk a goat?